 At present roughly 60,000 major chemical substances are being used or have been used in industries in Japan.
 With the diversity of demands, approximately 1,200 new chemical substances are produced every year.
-In recent years, in particular, types of new chemical substances whose consumption is very small are increasing.
+In particular, in recent years, types of new chemical substances whose consumption is very small are increasing.